Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- Server will emit a `room-join` to the client together with the `gameState` back to the client, indicating that the client can join the room.
+- Server will emit `room-join` to the client together with the `gameState` back to the client, indicating that the client can join the room.
-- Server will emit a `user-join` to all clients in room with `roomCode` together with the updated Game State with the newly joined player `clientId`.
+- Server will emit `user-join` to all clients in the room together with a JSON object that contains with the updated game state, `gameState` and the clientId of the player joining `clientId`.

 **Failure**

-- Server will emit a `error-room-join` to the client, together with the error message, indicating an error occured.
+- Server will emit `error-room-join` to the client, together with the error message, indicating an error occured.

 <br />